Updated 13 June 2026

 How to Lower Your Business Insurance Premium in 2026

-Commercial insurance premiums are up 8 to 15 percent in 2026 due to market hardening.
-Most businesses are overpaying by 10 to 30 percent on at least one policy.
+The commercial market softened in 2026: the CIAB index fell 1.2 percent in Q1, the first decline since 2017.
+A soft market is the best time to shop, and most businesses are still overpaying by 10 to 30 percent on at least one policy.
 Nine specific tactics with real dollar savings below, starting with the highest-impact changes.

 Nine Tactics with Real Dollar Impact